jgam/college-recommend/college/README.md

 - with bunch of api calls, we can receive user data but first need to modulize those api calls separated in each component

 - ex) webTokens functions, backend call apis

+- with use Effect and getLoginInfo, I was able to see the current userData in homepage.
+Maybe add authenticated as a state to pass around authenticated variable to accessible state. \*Also, move the header to the home page is one thing we should do so from there, we can go anywhere